 Gladys returned with a wooden tray bearing a delicate tea set.
 Wisps of steam rose from an ornate porcelain teapot.
 Beside it, three dainty cups surrounded a sugar bowl and little pitcher of creamer.

 "Please, make yourself comfortable."
 The old woman said pleasantly, gingerly setting the tray on the table.

 Delphinia awkwardly sat next to the sullen boy.
 Hunter ignored her, slowly stuffing forkfuls of syrupy pancakes into his sticky mouth.
 At least he's fairly well-behaved, she thought.
-Children had a tendency to make her nervous, as though she might contract some incurable disease from them.
+Children tended to make her nervous, as though she might contract some incurable disease from them.

 Pouring the hot liquid into several cups, the elder asked her grandson if he wanted some.
 He nodded without looking, attention never wavering from the flashing screen.

 "Kids these days..."
 She sighed, pouring Hunter a cup.
 Turning to her guest, Gladys held up some tiny tongs.
 "Sugar?"